MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-professional/configure-email.md

 ---
-title: "Set up email by integrating with Exchange - Sales Professional | MicrosoftDocs"
+title: "Set up email by integrating with Exchange (Dynamics 365 Sales Professional) | MicrosoftDocs"
-description: "Enable users to send and receive emails by configuring email in Dynamics 365 Sales Professional." ms.date: 10/01/2019 ms.topic: article
+description: "Enable users to send and receive emails by configuring email by integrating with Exchange in Dynamics 365 Sales Professional." ms.date: 10/01/2019 ms.topic: article
 author: lavanyakr01